Road Trip from Kansas City to Denver, Colorado

-The 730-mile road trip from Kansas City to Denver, Colorado takes just under 11 hours to drive.
+The 730-mile road trip from Kansas City, Missouri to Denver, Colorado takes 11 hours to drive.
 Key stops include Omaha, Wichita, Dodge City and Colorado Springs, as well as El Dorado Lake, Cave of the Winds, Barr Lake State Park and Santa Fe Trail.

 There's plenty to see on this relatively short but historical road trip, whether you love the great outdoors and exploring nature or love discovering the culture of new towns.
 Keep reading to find the best routes, times to visit and places to stop along the way to Denver.

 How far is Denver, Colorado from Kansas City, and how long will the road trip take?

 |Direct Route||600 miles||8 hours 30 minutes|

 There are two fantastic route options you can follow from Kansas City, Missouri to Denver.
 While you could drive between the two cities in just over 600 miles, taking 8 hours and 30 minutes, we wouldn't recommend following the direct route unless you're especially keen to get to Denver quickly.

 Our recommended routes aren't much longer than the most direct option, but they offer some great places to visit along the way.
 The quickest of our two takes you through Nebraska and spans a distance of 730 miles, taking 10 hours and 50 minutes to drive.